The Upmarket Move to $147K: Shift to Higher-Value Clients for $90K–$100K Operators

 Total: 6–9 months to full transition

-The Three Critical Moves
+The Three Critical Moves to Execute a 3-Phase Upmarket Transition

-Here’s the 80/20.
-Three moves that delivered 80% of Katrina’s transformation.
+Here’s the 80/20 of this case: three core moves that drove most of Katrina’s transformation.

-Most consultants optimize for total revenue.
-Katrina optimized for revenue per hour.
+Most consultants optimize for total revenue; Katrina optimized for revenue per hour.

 The analysis:

-For each client, calculated:
+For each client, she calculated:

-Effective hourly rate = Monthly revenue ÷ Monthly hours
+Effective hourly rate: Monthly revenue ÷ Monthly hours

-Client A: $8,000 ÷ 18 hours = $444/hour
+Client A: $8,000 ÷ 18 hours → $444/hour

-Client H: $9,000 ÷ 12 hours = $750/hourInsight: Client H is worth $750/hour.
-Client A is worth $444/hour.
-Client A has a higher revenue ($8,000 vs. $9,000 is close), but Client H has a 69% better rate.
+Client A has slightly lower revenue ($8,000 vs. $9,000 is close), but Client H has a 69% better rate.

 The pattern:

-Why the profitability matrix worked:
+Why the profitability matrix worked

-Revealed hidden inefficiency. $47,500 revenue from the bottom 8 clients required 134 hours (nearly 3x the hours of the top 6 for similar revenue).
+$47,500 revenue from the bottom 8 clients required 134 hours.

-Enabled strategic decision.
-Replace 8 low-efficiency clients with 3-4 high-efficiency enterprise clients = same revenue, half the hours.
+Replace 8 low-efficiency clients with 3–4 high-efficiency enterprise clients.

 Time investment: